Nuku/Flexible-Survival/WRITING GUIDE.md

 ## STATISTICS AND BODY DESCRIPTORS
 The data of the game is contained in a lot of variables and properties, many of which may be useful in the building of your scene or to increase the level of detail and personal connection to the player character.
 References to the player's form, size, genitals, etc... all help personalize the scenes and increase replay value.
 Some of these are more useful than others.
 I'll denote those descriptive elements I feel are particularly useful for scenes relating to them by using **[!]** in front of them.
-They can then be inserted into text by using `[cock of player]` or as part of conditional statements (more on this in part 2 of this document).
+They can then be inserted into text by using `[Cock of Player]` or as part of conditional statements (more on this in part 2 of this document).

 ### Player Stats: numerical, rarely useful for scenes except for comparisons, but here for completeness
 * `HP of player` | current HP of player